vit1251/pixoo-api-js/README.md

 - `drawTextRight(text, y, color, padding, font?)`: draw a text on the right side of the canvas on the given horizontal line (y) with the given color and padding.
 - `drawRect(start, end, color, fill = false)`: draw a rectangle on the canvas between the given coordinates with the given color.
 If `fill` is true, the rectangle will be filled with the given color.
 - `drawLine(start, end, color)`: draw a line on the canvas between the given coordinates with the given color.
-- `drawImage(path, pos, size)`: draw an image on the canvas at the given position with the given size.
 - `push()`: send the current buffer to the server.

 You can also use the following getters to retrieve information about the canvas and the server connection: